 1440 – 1470 - Johannes Formschneider was 30 years in the service of the city of Nuremberg as a master gunner.
 He wrote a “Feuerwerks- und Büchsenmeisterbuch” (Munich, BSB Cgm 734) that he passed to his successor.
 The content of that book was copied by later masters and printers.

 1442 - 1453 - A copy of the regimen of Johannes Glöckner of Zittau for the Nuremberg council (Gießen, Universitätsbibliothek, Hs.
-996, see below for more information).
+996, see this article for more information).

 1450 – Hans Talhoffer wrote his fechtbuch KHM Vienna, P 5342 B aka Cod.Nr.55.Ambras.
 In the 19th century it was rebounded, a second part of the book containing Bellifortis drawings got lost.

-1450 – Johannes Beugedantz wrote his ”Kriegskunst” as a poem (Kopenhagen, Arnamagnæanske Institut, Cod.
+1450 - Johannes Bengedans (Johannes Beugedantz) wrote his ”Kriegskunst” as a poem (Kopenhagen, Arnamagnæanske Institut, Cod.
 AM 374.2°).
-Beugedantz was according to his letter to the Highmaster of the Teutschorden, Ludwig of Ehrlichshausen, in Prussia of 1451 a gunmaster and had knowledge of making gold!
+Bengedantz was according to his letter to the Highmaster of the Teutschorden, Ludwig of Ehrlichshausen, in Prussia of 1451 a gunmaster and had knowledge of making gold!

 1459 – Hans Talhoffer finished his Fechtbuch Det Kongelige Bibliotek, Copenhagen, MS Thott 290.2º, with the Bellifortis, and a astrological treatise by Jud Ebrseech.